-Steeped In tradition Episode 4
+Steeped In tradition Episode 4 – Lee.

 Lee Cohen first visited Alta during the winter of 1978-79.
 Four decades later, he has established himself as one of the most influential ski photographers of his generation while raising Sam Cohen, a professional skier and one of Lee's favorite athletes to shoot.
 The Magnate, the Godfather of the powder shot—Lee is a legendary figure who has transformed powder photography along the way.
-Lee, this video goes out to you!

 Alta Ski Area and Powder Magazine recently teamed up to identify the Greatest Powder Photo Ever Taken at Alta.
 Lee's photo of Dave McReynolds taken on Baldy Should in 2005, was nominated co-winner with Brent Benson's shot from Chad's Gap.